Barry Docks railway station

-Barry Docks Railway Station is one of three railway stations serving the town of Barry, South Wales.
+Barry Docks Railway Station is one of four railway stations serving the town of Barry, South Wales.
 Rail passenger services are operated by Transport for Wales as part of the Valley Lines network.

-More centrally located than Barry station, it is located on the Cardiff Central - Barry Island branch, 7 mi south of Cardiff Central and just over 1 mi north of Barry station and junction for the Vale of Glamorgan branch to Bridgend via Rhoose Cardiff International Airport station and Llantwit Major station.
+More centrally located to Barry town centre, than Barry station, it is located on the Cardiff Central - Barry Island branch, 7 mi south of Cardiff Central and just over 1 mi north of Barry station and junction for the Vale of Glamorgan branch to Bridgend via Rhoose Cardiff International Airport station and Llantwit Major station.